Skip to main content

 Update Context values automatically

-To configure Contexts, the input values of Plugins and Actions are configured according to the version of the Stack.
+To configure Contexts, the input values of Plugins, Actions and Workflows are configured according to the version of the Stack.
 Each version can have different input values.

 So, if someone publishes a new version of the Stack added to your Workspace, the context must be configured again.
 You can do this automatically, just by importing the values of the version of the Stack that you had previously configured.